ReactTraining/react-workshop/README.md

 $ nvm install 16

 # IMPORTANT: You'll be also prompt to `nvm use`
-# the version number that you install.
+# the version number that you installed.
 You may
-# need to be running your shell as admin in order
-# to do this.
+# need to run your shell as admin in order to do this.
 ```

 Verify you have Git, Node, and npm installed.
 Installing Node will install NPM: